Gaberoids/genealogynow/README.md

 Make a validation for email in the contact page give a message/alert saying that the message has been successfuly sent

+change photos dimentions to better fit spaces on the QUestions section

+remove the console logs ffrom the sendEmail.js

+geniusgenealogy@gmail.com
+codeacademyadmin

 # ChildrenDaze.com